Caesar Croutons – EASY recipe!

 Want to use these croutons but switch it up from the usual chopped romaine?
 I can’t wait to try this Brussels Sprouts Caesar Salad from A Mindfull Mom, Grilled Caesar Salad from The Little Kitchen, and Roasted Asparagus Caesar Salad from Nutmeg Nanny.

-PS: Here’s a Homemade Caesar Dressing from Well Plated if you need one – it’s a healthier version and it looks fantastic!
+PS: Try homemade Caesar Dressing – it’s a healthier version and it’s fantastic!

 Husband’s take: Luckily Ben came to the rescue and took a bag of these to work with him.
 I think he snacked on them without putting them on a salad – they’re that good!

 Difficulty: So easy, you guys!
 This recipe will change the way you think about croutons!